tedneward/Azgaarnoth/Classes/Wizard.md

 Each time you gain a wizard level, you can add two wizard spells of your choice to your spellbook.
 Each of these spells must be of a level for which you have spell slots, as shown on the Wizard table.
 On your adventures, you might find other spells that you can add to your spellbook.

 ## Arcane Recovery
+*1st-level wizard feature*

 You have learned to regain some of your magical energy by studying your spellbook.
 Once per day when you finish a short rest, you can choose expended spell slots to recover.
 The spell slots can have a combined level that is equal to or less than half your wizard level (rounded up), and none of the slots can be 6th level or higher.

 For example, if you're a 4th-level wizard, you can recover up to two levels worth of spell slots.
 You can recover either a 2nd-level spell slot or two 1st-level spell slots.

 ## Arcane Tradition
+*2nd-level wizard feature*

-When you reach 2nd level, you choose an arcane tradition, shaping your practice of magic through one of the following schools:
+You choose an arcane tradition, shaping your practice of magic through one of the following schools:
 * [Abjuration](Wizard/Abjuration.md)
 * [Arcane Experimenter](Wizard/ArcaneExperimenter.md)
 * [Arcanist](Wizard/Arcanist.md)